ciamara/mp3-streaming-app/README.md

 - Platform: Windows 10/11 (Desktop)

 ## Roadmap
-- quality of life changes (search bars, sorting etc)
+- song history for being able to skip back
-- Full screen mode with dynamic animations based on the album cover art
+- add dynamic animations based on the album cover art to focus mode
 - Integrated CD burning function with the ability to directly and quickly burn already made playlists